duckdb/duckdb-web/docs/api/python/overview.md

 ### DataFrames

-DuckDB can also directly query Pandas DataFrames, Polars DataFrames and Arrow tables.
+DuckDB can directly query Pandas DataFrames, Polars DataFrames and Arrow tables.
+Note that these are read-only, i.e. editing these tables via [`INSERT`](../../sql/statements/insert.md) or [`UPDATE` statements](../../sql/statements/update) is not possible.

 ```python
 import duckdb